-Meeting spaces at the Troy Library include the Multi-Purpose Room, Community Room, and two quiet study rooms.
+Meeting spaces at the Troy Library include the Multi-Purpose Room, Community Room, and one quiet study room.
 There is a meeting room upstairs at the Oakes-Beitman Library that is not handicapped accessible.
 Other areas of the library may be designated for meetings with prior approval.

 The terms for public use of meeting rooms are:

 - Use of the rooms must be done in a responsible manner, with the Library Rules of Conduct adhered to at all times.
 The Library reserves the right to withdraw permission for room use when conditions so warrant and to stop meetings which interfere with the normal operations of the Library.
 The library has two study rooms for quiet use.

 - Meeting room space is intended for specific events, rather than regularly scheduled, ongoing meetings.
 Meeting rooms may be reserved no more than three months in advance.

 - Rooms will be provided on an equitable basis, regardless of the beliefs or affiliations of individuals or groups requesting their use.
 The library does not advocate or endorse the viewpoints of any group of individuals.

 - A completed Application for Meeting Room must be approved prior to room use.
 The Library reserves the right to review any application for room use and request additional time and information in the approval process.

 - Programs that involve fundraising or the sale of goods, products or services are prohibited.
 Exceptions may be made on library-sponsored programs as long as the sale of goods is not the primary purpose of the program.